fuzzdb-project/fuzzdb/README.md

-NEWS: MOVING TO GITHUB, STAY TUNED FOR FURTHER ANNOUNCEMENTS.

 fuzzdb is the most comprehensive Open Source database of malicious inputs, predictable resource names, greppable strings for server response messages, and other resources like web shells.

 # Download #